umccr/libica/openapi/docs/v3/docs/Settings.md

 # Settings

-This object contains a \"oneOf\" construct.
+This object contains a \"anyOf\" construct.
 Depending on which type, you will receive a StringSettings-, IntegerSettings or OptionsSettings object.

 ## Properties